 This happens to be the only FDA approved method for permanent hair removal.
 The process involves frying the hair follicles through the use of an electric current.
 Because each follicle is individually targeted, literally by inserting a needle in it, the process is both very painful and time consuming.

 Hair have to be targeted while they are still attached to the follicle.
 Additionally, the follicles have to be subjected to the electric current for the right amount of time.
 The results are as permanent as possible (more on this ahead) as long as it’s done correctly.
 But, the process is not well suited for face fleece.

 Since the vellus hair on the face is finer, it can be hard to get into each follicle with a needle.
-Furthermore, there is always the risk of inflammation, burning, skin damage and blisters.
+Furthermore, there is always the risk of inflammation, burns, skin damage and blisters.
 But, the biggest problem is that of skin discoloration after the procedure.

 Contrary to perception; the results of laser hair removal are not permanent.
 At its best and most effective, laser hair removal is a form of hair reduction.
 The treated hair often make a reappearance after 4-5 years, even sooner if there is hormonal fluctuation involved.

 Typically, it takes several sessions to get significant results, and the process is the most expensive of all forms of hair removal.
 In terms of technique, it is close to electrolysis.
 However, in this case, a laser is used instead of electric current to destroy the hair follicles.

 The use of laser equates to less pain, but it also creates its own issues.
 For instance, the light seeks out dark hair.
 So, laser therapy cannot be used on peach fuzz nor will it work if you are dark skinned and there isn’t a lot of difference between your skin tone and the color of your facial hair.

 Because the hair follicle is destroyed using the heat generated by the light pulse, the results last for years once they are achieved.
 However, there are risks such as scarring, burns and blisters to deal with.